 The Association is exposed to various risks through its financial instruments (Note 1 (a)) and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
-The following analysis provides information about the Association's risk exposure and concentration as of August 31, 2020.
+The following analysis provides information about the Association's risk exposure and concentration as of August 31, 2021.
 In management's opinion, the Association is not exposed to significant credit, interest, liquidity, market or other price risk, except as noted below.
-In addition, there has been no change in risk exposures from the prior year except as noted with respect to COVID-19.
+In addition, there has been no change in risk exposures from the prior year.